-In this program, David explores and expands upon the bell hand lessons.
-You will experience the bell hand movements, explore them from functional and neurological points of view, and learn how to integrate them with larger, more complex functions in new orientations.
+In this program, David explores, explains, and expands upon the bell hand lessons.
+You will experience the bell hand lessons, explore them from functional and neurological points of view, and learn how to integrate them with larger, more complex functions in new orientations.

 "David's teaching has rejuvenated my understanding and practice of our wonderful Method.
 His influence has caused my teaching of ATM and FI to become more elegant and effective-- no small thing for this practitioner of thirty years' standing! ”